 - Unity restored among the MEC North & South to create The Methodist Church (1939).

-- The United Methodist Church established with merger of the EUB (1968).
+- The United Methodist Church established with merger of the Evangelical United Brethren (1968).

 And now the word schism is at our doorstep once more, threatening to untie those who claim in their very name to be united.
 On October 7, 2016 the Wesleyan Covenant Association endorsed a statement (click here to read the entire statement) regarding the Council of Bishops’ process to determine the United Methodist Church’s stance on human sexuality and disciplinary action.